Owen Jennings

-Owen Jennings is a former New Zealand politician.
+Owen Jennings (born 1945/6) is a former New Zealand politician.
 He was a Member of Parliament from 1996 to 2002, representing the ACT New Zealand party.

+Biography

-Early years
+Early life and career

-Before entering politics, Jennings was a farmer.
+Before entering politics, Jennings was a farmer, purchasing a family farm in Karamea in 1964.
 Jennings was active in New Zealand Federated Farmers, becoming its National President in 1990.
 He served three years.
 Prior to this he was National Dairy Section Chairman.
 He was a director of the Karamea Dairy Company, Atas Marketing Meat Ltd and Combined Rural Traders Ltd. He also helped start the Queen Elizabeth II National Trust and was a director for nine years.
 Jennings was active in the Pacific Basin Economic Council and attended a number of trade talks on behalf of farmers.

-Member of Parliament
+Political career

+Jennings's political career began in local government.
+In 1991 he was elected to the Tasman District Council and was chairperson of the council's environmental and planning committee.

-Jennings was a candidate to become the second Leader of ACT after Roger Douglas stepped down, but he lost the race to Douglas' preferred successor, Richard Prebble.
+Jennings was a candidate to become the second Leader of ACT after Roger Douglas stepped down, but he lost the race to Douglas' preferred successor, Richard Prebble at the party's 1996 annual general meeting.